King's Grammar SchoolKing's Grammar SchoolToamasina · Madagascar

 The Arts, PE & ICT

-A broad and balanced foundation: music, art, sport, and digital skills — practised, not just appreciated.
+A broad and balanced foundation in music, art, sport, and digital skills.
+Practised, not just appreciated.

 • ·Weekly singing and basic music theory